Boxing and cycling are two of my favorite ways to stay fit.

 Peloton and FightCamp are two completely different workouts but they share one thing in common; they both deliver high-intensity home-based training.
 The FightCamp is an interactive boxing and kickboxing workout, whereas the Peloton is an indoor cycling group class.

-What I like about the Fightcamp app is its synced with the motion sensors in your wrists straps and displays the total number on the screen.
+What I like about the Fightcamp app is it synced with the motion sensors in your wrist straps and displays the total number on the screen.

 However, what I don’t like is that the number of strikes is the only metric that you get.
 No power output.
 No heart rate.

-Studies have shown that “increasing the variety of exercise equipment available to children, young and older adults increased their exercise participation and enjoyment of that exercise without altering their perceived exertion” (Juvancic et al. 2013).
+According to the article published in The Journal of Strength & Conditioning Research, “increasing the variety of exercise equipment available to children, young and older adults increased their exercise participation and enjoyment of that exercise without altering their perceived exertion”.

 On the other hand, FightCamp is all about boxing and kickboxing, with only a few elements of HIIT cardio in between the rounds.

-Which one is better?
-As a whole, the peloton is better than FightCamp for weight loss because it not only covers all aspects of fitness like strength, cardio, and flexibility but also offers significantly more on-demand content.
+I think the peloton is better than FightCamp for weight loss.
+It not only covers all aspects of fitness like strength, cardio, and flexibility but also offers significantly more on-demand content.

-The difference between the peloton and FightCamp classes is that the peloton offers a huge selection of both live and on-demand content.
+The peloton offers a huge selection of both live and on-demand content.

 They also have world-famous instructors that manage to create a raving fan community thanks to their charisma and personality.

-Here is the comparison between peloton classes and FightCamp classes.
+Here is the comparison between the peloton classes and FightCamp classes.

 As you can see, the peloton offers traditional and proven fitness genres.
-On the other hand, I have a feeling like FightCamp is using fancy names around very similar classes.
+On the other hand, I have a feeling that FightCamp is using fancy names around very similar classes.